-Lorain Metropolitan Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Veteran Affairs Supportive Housing (VASH), and Section 8 Project-Based Rental Assistance (PBRA) programs.
+Lorain Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Veteran Affairs Supportive Housing (VASH), and Section 8 Project-Based Rental Assistance (PBRA) programs.

 |Lorain County, Ohio Housing Choice Voucher||Closed|

 |Harr Plaza and International Plaza, Elderly and Disabled Section 8 New Construction||Closed|

 You can check your waiting list status by phone by calling (440) 288-7402.

 As of September 24th, 2022, it is not known if Lorain Metropolitan Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of September 24th, 2022, Lorain Metropolitan Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.